Frank Curto Park

 Environmental Art Projects

-This project led to the installation of several art gardens within the park, including a circular garden with sculptures designed by artist Lily Yeh.
+This creative approach brought several art gardens to life within the park's boundaries, including a striking circular garden with sculptures designed by artist Lily Yeh.

 Natural Features